JumpTask logo

 10. Government-backed job training programs

 Many countries offer job opportunities that pay for learning through public programs.
-In the U.S., the Workforce Innovation and Opportunity Act (WIOA) helps adults access subsidized career coaching and apprenticeships in high-demand fields.
+In the U.S., the Workforce Innovation and Opportunity Act (WIOA) helps adults access subsidized coaching and apprenticeships in high-demand fields.

 These programs support: